-- perceptions, self-assessment; for scholarship: scholarly documents; for service: list of university and community activities with chairs or contact - Recommended supporting materials for teaching should include any peer assessmentpeer evaluations conducted during the period under review. - Prior Performance Review Reports with recommendations for improvements (if any) and supporting documentation. - Other relevant information such as signed letters from students, colleagues, faculty from other institutions, editors, community members, and practitioners in the field. - No new materials will be added after the review process begins except for acceptance letters of scholarship.
+- 1. Updated curriculum vitae - 2.
+PDP which includes faculty assignments and activities, and documented amendments - Annual Professional Development Report (APDR), which addresses any substantive changes, and includes statements of how the accomplishment and performance of activities have met or exceeded unit standards - Annual Professional Development Report (APDR), which includes amendments to the PDP and statements of how the objectives of the PDP have been met. - 5.
+Supporting materials should address the goals and objectives identified in the PDP and may include: for teaching: syllabi, student perceptions, self-assessment; for scholarship: scholarly documents; for service: list of university and community activities with chairs or contact people. - 6.
+Recommended supporting materials for teaching should include any peer evaluations conducted during the period under review - 7.
+Prior Performance Review Reports with recommendations for improvements (if any) and supporting documentation - Other relevant information such as signed letters from students, colleagues, faculty from other institutions, editors, community members, and practitioners in the field - 9.
+No new materials will be added after the review process begins except for acceptance letters of scholarship.